dalibo/emaj/docs/en/mainFunctions.rst

 The function returns the number of tables and sequences contained in the group.

-If the mark parameter is not specified or is empty or *NULL*, a mark name is generated: "*STOP_%*" where '%' represents the current transaction start time expressed as “*hh.mn.ss.mmm*”.
+If the mark parameter is not specified or is empty or *NULL*, a mark name is generated: "*STOP_%*" where '%' represents the current time expressed as *hh.mn.ss.mmmm*.

 Stopping a tables group simply deactivates log triggers of application tables of the group.
 The setting of *SHARE ROW EXCLUSIVE* locks may lead to deadlock.
 If the deadlock processing impacts the execution of the E-Maj function, the error is trapped and the lock operation is repeated, with a maximum of 5 attempts.